KottaRachana/Mini-Assignments/README.md

 # Mini-Assignments
-Uploading the Practiced Codes
+**Uploading the Practiced Codes**

-This file has different practice assignments problems on the course of learning Python.
+This file contains various practice assignment problems completed during the course of learning Python.

-All the problems are related to simple EMI calculations.
-Different simple scenarios has been dealt with one function 'loan_emi'
+All the problems are related to simple **EMI (Equated Monthly Installment)** calculations.
-Problem 1: Dealt with choosing a right option from the given scenarios of homeloan Problem 2: Dealt in finding total EMI amount for home and car loan Problem 3: Found out how much extra amount we are paying as an interest at end of the loan.
-This problem has been solved with alternative method too.
+Different simple scenarios have been addressed using one main function: `loan_emi`.

+---

+### **Problem 1:**
+**Choosing the Right Loan Option**
+This problem deals with selecting the best loan option among the given home loan scenarios based on total interest payable or EMI affordability.

+---

+### **Problem 2:**
+**Calculating Total EMI Amount for Home and Car Loans**
+This task involves computing the combined EMI amount when there are multiple loans—such as home and car loans—and assessing the total financial spend.

+---

+### **Problem 3:**
+**Interest Paid Over Time**
+This problem focuses on determining how much extra money is paid as interest over the entire loan duration.
+An alternative method to calculate the interest has also been provided for comparison and clarity.

+---